Moreland Act: Effectiveness

-In 1913, William Sulzer was Governor for ten months before impeached; in this time, he constituted seven Moreland commissions.
+In 1913, William Sulzer was Governor for ten months before being impeached; in this time, he constituted seven Moreland commissions.
 These commissions targeted his political opponents in the legislature, and some of these investigations were later discredited by legislative commissions.
 Sulzer's successor Martin H. Glynn criticized the use of investigations to target political opponents.

 The 2013-2014 Moreland Commission to Investigate Public Corruption was also criticized for not being effective.
 Media reports alleged that Lawrence Schwartz, the secretary to the governor, barred the commission from issuing subpoenas to organizations with ties to Governor Cuomo, and that the commission was not permitted to investigate any improprieties on the part of the executive administration.
 The Commission also issued 300 subpoenas but some witnesses resisted the subpoenas in anticipation of the commission's disbandment.

 List of commissions appointed under the Moreland Act

 Note: This list may not be complete.